Sophie Neville’s work in progress, ‘The Man Who Got Out of Japan’, otherwise known as ‘Makorongo’s War’, has won three literary awards:

-Julian Clegg and Nick Horn have been speaking to Sophie on BBC Radio Solent about her beach cleaning activities.
+Sophie has been speaking on BBC Radio Solent about her beach cleaning activities.

 to help advertise the Essex Book Festival 2019

-She has been contributing the Westmorland Gazette’s Podium column:
+She regularly contributes to the Westmorland Gazette’s Podium column:

-writing for other publications to gain publicity for The Waterberg Trust
+and writes for various publications to gain publicity for The Waterberg Trust

 David Webb‘s new DVD on ‘Walton’s Secret Backwaters’ presented by Chris Opperman features an interview with Sophie in her role as President of The Arthur Ransome Society and includes the cover of her book on ‘The Making of Swallows and Amazons’.
 The DVD can be purchased here.